StuartHan/cse110-w21-group1/specs/adrs/022121-Site-Styling.md

 do a makeover of the website that is not distracting to the user yet more appealing to the eye.

 ## Decision Drivers
-1. Must be non-distracting additions to the website - colors should not detract from the user's attention \br
+1. Must be non-distracting additions to the website - colors should not detract from the user's attention
-2. Must be appealing to users with the option of changing styling to their own preferences \br
+2. Must be appealing to users with the option of changing styling to their own preferences
-3. Usability of the website must remain the same \br
+3. Usability of the website must remain the same

 ## Considered Options